Srikanth635/n2s/README.md

 ```
 python migrate_neems_to_sql.py --sql_uri "mysql+pymysql://username:password@localhost/test?charset=utf8mb4" --mongo_uri "mongodb://username:password@localhost:28015/neems"
 ```
-The above commands assumes that you have an sql database called "test" and a mongo collection called "neems".
+The above command assumes that you have an sql database called "test" and a mongo database called "neems".

 For all usages of the command line see the command line arguments documentation below: